Who doesn’t like getting the best deal out of little money? I’m sure no one!

 A cheap fly reel doesn’t mean you have to compromise on the quality.
 If you look carefully enough, you can get the same great features of a pricey reel without costing you an arm and a leg.

 I have always been interested in reviewing the best budget fly reels that are available in the market.
 I believe that promoting affordable equipment will make more people try out fly fishing.
-So today, I am reviewing the ten best budget fly reels that have proven to be as good, if not better, than the more fancy ones.
+So today, I am reviewing the 11 best budget fly reels that have proven to be as good, if not better, than the more fancy ones.
 And here Piscifun Sword Fly Fishing Reel tops the list of Best Budget Fly Reels, followed by Echo Base Fly Reel and Maxcatch ECO fly reel.
 Detailed reviews of all cheap fly reels are given below.

 Here is a quick round-up of the best budget fly reels;

 Here are the detailed reviews of each of the ten best budget fly reels:

 1. Piscifun Sword Fly Fishing Reel – Best Budget Fly Reel

 Piscifun has given out many cheap fly fishing reels that have suited the needs of anglers that are a bit tight on budget.
 The Sword is a nice little reel that is good at going its job while being light on the pocket.

 And talking of light, the main selling point of this reel is its weight.
 It is lighter than I expected from a cheap fly reel.
 Out of the box, it looked neat with nice finishing all around.
 Numerous color options are a plus too.

 The aluminum body is durable if maintained well, and the machining looks promising too.
 Moreover, the anodizing on top further adds to the strength.